WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 The actually algorithm used to decide on what pairs of addresses are tested and in what order does not need to be agreed on by both the sides of the call - only the controller needs to know it.
-This allows the controller to use machine learning, past history, and heurstics to find an optimal connection much faster than something like ICE.
+This allows the controller to use machine learning, past history, and heuristics to find an optimal connection much faster than something like ICE.

-The details of this aproach are described in [@I-D.jennings-dispatch-snowflake].
+The details of this approach are described in [@I-D.jennings-dispatch-snowflake].

-## New Stun
+## STUN2

-The speed of setting up a new media flow is often determined by how many STUN checks need to be done.
-If the STUN packets are smaller, then the stun checks can be done faster without risk of causing congestion.
-The STUN server and client share a secret that they use for authentication and encryption.
-When talking to a public STUN server this secret is the empty string.
+The speed of setting up a new media flow is often determined by how many STUN2 checks need to be done.
+If the STUN2 packets are smaller, then the stun checks can be done faster without risk of causing congestion.
+The STUN2 server and client share a secret that they use for authentication and encryption.
+When talking to a public STUN2 server this secret is the empty string.

-### Stun Request
+### STUN2 Request

-A STUN request consists of the following TLVs:
+A STUN2 request consists of the following TLVs:

-* a magic number that uniquely identifies this as a STUN request packet with minimal risk of collision when multiplexing.
+* a magic number that uniquely identifies this as a STUN2 request packet with minimal risk of collision when multiplexing.

 * a transaction ID that uniquely identifies this request and does not